mizutanilab/RecView/README.md

 </LI></UL>

 ## How to use
 Concise help can be found in the 'Help'-'About' menu.
-We believe that this program is self-explanatory, but the following tips should be helpul.
+We believe that this program is self-explanatory, but the following tips would be helpul.

 <B>Installation</B>
 Download the RecView executable and corresponding library files and place them any folder you like.